hexcatprime/hexcatprime.github.io/about.markdown

 What is hexcat?
 ---

 Right now it doesn't mean anything, but one day I hope hexcat becomes a collective of my friends.
-I would use this website to host our collaborative projects.
+This website would host our collaborative projects.